 What Should My LinkedIn Headline Say?
 The 4-Part Headline Formula

 Try the following formula when you’re stumped for an effective LinkedIn Headline that leverages your industry expertise, achievements, and keywords:

 1 – Add your target job or position level, such as:

 - Call Center Rep

 Here, you will probably want to use the shortened, commonly abbreviated version to conserve space (and ensure the right keywords).

-You can also add a similar title, particularly if you are targeting jobs at a similar level (for example, Director / VP or Receptionist / Administrative Assistant).
+You can also add a similar title, particularly if you are targeting jobs at a similar level (for example, Director / VP or Administrative Assistant / Executive Assistant / Office Manager, etc).

 2 – Add your primary industry or job function.

 Keep in mind that this should be a strong keyword that encompasses your industry (Consumer Products, Beverage, Manufacturing) or function (IT, Finance, Sales, Marketing, etc.).
 By doing so, you’re giving employers an idea of your main career path and background.